MichelDeudon/formations/content/en/course/linguistics/introduction.md

 {{< youtube -R6YMWb0vUA >}}

 <br>
-Kate Jefferey is a professor in neuroscience at UCL, London and scientific lead at Exctinction Rebellion.
-In her inspiring talk on [the psychology of climate inaction](https://www.youtube.com/watch?v=-R6YMWb0vUA)...
+Kate Jefferey is a professor in neuroscience at UCL, London, and scientific lead at Exctinction Rebellion.
+In her inspiring talk on [the psychology of climate inaction](https://www.youtube.com/watch?v=-R6YMWb0vUA), language, as a way to communicate with each other and collaborate, has a key role to play to shape our future. <i>With language we have gone further than any species on Earth, we went on the Moon</i>.
+What if we all started to learn a language with empathy and used language to fix some of our most urgent problems ?

-Dan Arieli is a ... .
-In his book [Predictibly Irrational](https://predictablyirrational.com/)... (irrational, tragedy of commons, role of language).

-Other books and authors like Roald Dahl or Albert Camus.

-We are social by nature.
+The idea that mankind is a social creature is found in many books.
+As opposed to the classic theory in economics, in which human beings act rationally, in Dan Ariely's book [Predictibly Irrational](https://predictablyirrational.com/) invites us to question the way Human beings take decisions and make choices.
+Here again, language has a fundamental role in understanding the hidden forces that shape our decisions.
+The tragedy of commons has no rational solution.
+We need to embrace our irrationality to build and envision a better tomorrow.

+<b>Computational linguistics</b> is an interdisciplinary field that deals with languages, psychology, social sciences, statistics, computer science, artificial intelligence and more.
+It has gained in a popularity since the beginning and recently due to the release of datasets, open source libraries, etc. Models in computational linguistics have increased in performance on some tasks (e.g., translation) by using more and more ressources (data, hardware, energy).
+For comparison, the Human brain only uses 40 Watt.
+We are at a turn in the way A.I. is taught about.
+Change in paradigm will affect NLP and computational linguistics.

 ## Why study frugal innovation?